 For storms that never reach the threshold to activate the hurricane deductible - or with damage already excluded from the homeowner’s policies (such as flooding) - waterfront property owners can save money by waiving the hurricane deductible.
 However, in the case of Superstorm Sandy, homeowners dodged hurricane deductibles but still paid similar percentage-based “windstorm” deductibles.

 Whether you have the wrong type of hurricane and windstorm insurance - or are overpaying to be underinsured - trust the Coastal Homeowners Insurance professionals at Brooks-Waterburn Corp. to help you get the most from your waterfront property insurance.
 We have the expertise to help you select the best insurance for the right price - so that you and your family are better protected.
 From Riverhead to the Hamptons, Mattituck to Melville, we are your Coastal Property Insurance experts.
-Fill out the form on this page or call us at 888-997-9801!
+Request a quote on this page or call us at 888-997-9801!